ionvop/nowcast/backend/docs/api-docs.md

 ---

-### 5.2 Weather — 6-Hour Forecast
+### 5.2 Weather — Hourly Forecast

 Returns the raw Google hourly forecast payload for a coordinate.
-The forecast is for **6 hours** and the payload is the **raw Google Weather API response** and may vary; the client should treat it as opaque.
+The payload is the **raw Google Weather API response** and may vary; the client should treat it as opaque.
 The example below shows the real Google shape (see `docs/endpoint-responses.md`).

 ```
 POST /api/forecast